oscafrica/documentation/src/GOVERNANCE.md

 ### Formal Votes

-Sometimes it is necessary to conduct formal voting within the LibreHealth community (outside of elections).
+Sometimes it is necessary to conduct formal voting within the Open Source Community Africa community (outside of elections).
 Formal votes are necessary when processes and procedures are introduced or changed, or as part of the Project Governance.
 Who is eligible to vote, depends on whether the scope of a process or procedure is **local** to a project or team, or whether it affects all projects (**global**).
 An examples of local scope is a code review policy which applies to the EMR project only.
-Examples of global scope are changes to this document or votes outlined in the LibreHealth Community Governance document.
+Examples of global scope are changes to this document or votes outlined in the Open Source Community Africa Community Governance document.

 - **Scope:** Local
   - **Who reviews:** Members of developer mailing lists of the affected projects.